tanchongmin/taskgen/contrib/AgentWrapper/README.md

 - MultiAgentWrappers: How multiple agents can converse with one another

 Any other Wrapper is fine.
 This helps to expand upon the characteristics of the Agent without changing the base code.

+If it is good and sufficiently used by others, it will be ported over to the main TaskGen repo with acknowledgement of you as the author :)